-The ALS Association has committed more than $67 million to find effective treatments and a cure for Lou Gehrig’s Disease.
+The ALS Association has committed $99 million to find effective treatments and a cure for Lou Gehrig’s Disease.
 Our global research effort has helped increase the number of scientists working on ALS, advanced new discoveries and treatments, and has shed light on the complex genetic and environmental factors involved in ALS.

 The ALS Association has funded significant research milestones in the fight against ALS, including: